History

 Fred Muscroft, when he was playing in Yorkshire Imperial Metals, a very talanted musician

-In 1992, i invited Fred to one of our rehearsals and asked him if he would like to become our conductor and he said he would be "delighted to".
+In 1992, I invited Fred to one of our rehearsals and asked him if he would like to become our conductor and he said he would be "delighted to".
 Fred lived in Bridlington at the time, about 10 miles down the coast from Hunmanby.
-Fred had many tails to tell about his long musical career, i think we spent as much time listening to him as we spent rehearsing, oh well, that was Fred.
-We used to practice some of Fred's own arrangments that he brought with him, some though were a little taxing at times, but we persevered.
+Fred had many tails to tell about his long musical career, I think we spent as much time listening to him as we spent rehearsing, oh well, that was Fred.
+We used to practice some of Fred's arrangements that he brought with him, some though were a little taxing at times, but we persevered.
 Happy days.

 1992